lywhlao/mobiSpringMVC/README.md

 ###1.DataSource:
 >mobiFile is gernerated by the spider based on SCRAPY.
 >
->The website I crawled is www.kankindle.com You can find the spider named *The-mobi-spider*in my reposite.I will update it for  stronger.
+>The website I crawled is www.kankindle.com You can find the spider named *The-mobi-spider* in my reposition.I will update it for  stronger.

 ###2.Server-Side:
 >Obviously,I use Spring-Framedwork.It has many functions: